 Understanding the magnitude of recreational catch and discards within the snapper grouper fishery, especially for red snapper, remains one of the more challenging data collection and management issues within the southeastern U.S. The snapper grouper fishery is essentially a multi-species fishery, with anglers routinely interacting with multiple snapper grouper species as they "bottom fish".
 As recreational fishing effort continues to increase, placing added pressure on fish stocks, it is critical that we have a clear understanding of how this multi-species fishery operates to better inform the management of the snapper grouper complex.
-This is especially true for the Atlantic red snapper fishery, which remains overfished and undergoing overfishing based on the most recent stock assessment and routinely experiences high levels of regulatory discards due to extremely short fishing seasons.
-However, much uncertainty lies within the magnitude of discard mortality for red snapper and other snapper grouper species and there is a clear need for more and better data for use in fisheries management and another clear need to evaluate alternative management strategies that reduce discards.
+This is especially true for the Atlantic red snapper fishery, which remains overfished and undergoing overfishing based on the most recent SEDAR stock assessment and routinely experiences high levels of regulatory discards due to extremely short fishing seasons.
+However, much uncertainty lies within the magnitude of discard mortality for red snapper and other snapper grouper species, and there is a clear need for more and better data for use in fisheries management, and another clear need to evaluate alternative management strategies that reduce discards.
 To better understand the catch and discard rates of red snapper and other snapper grouper species and test alternative management strategies, FWC aims to accomplish the following goals:

-- 1) Directly collaborate with the recreational vessel operators and anglers to collect catch and discard information at a representative scale within the snapper grouper fishery; - Recruit private and for-hire vessel operators to test a snapper grouper aggregate bag limit; - Allow a select number of vessel operators recruited for this study to have anglers onboard the operator's vessel to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; - 4) Develop a unique app to collect detailed information from participants in this study on the types of fish released as they are caught at-sea while attempting to reach the snapper grouper aggregate bag limit in both the private boat and for-hire Study Fleets to collect better recreational data and evaluate the effectiveness of the alternative management strategy tested as part of this study,
+1) Directly collaborate with the recreational vessel operators and anglers to collect catch and discard information at a representative scale within the snapper grouper fishery;

-- 5) Develop an education course required for all participants that highlights fish identification, best fishing practices, species identification, and methods to safely descend fish experiencing barotrauma; and - 6) Evaluate angler satisfaction through pre- and post-participation surveys and semistructured interviews.
+- 2) Recruit private, charter for-hire, and headboat vessel operators to test a snapper grouper aggregate bag limit; - Allow a select number of vessel operators recruited for this study to have anglers onboard the operator's vessel to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; - 4) Use an app developed by FWC to collect detailed information from participants in this study on the types of fish released as they are caught at-sea while attempting to reach the snapper grouper aggregate bag limit in the private boat, charter for-hire, and headboat Study Fleet to collect better recreational data and evaluate the effectiveness of the alternative management strategy tested as part of this study, - 5) Use an education course developed by FWC that is required for all participants that highlights fish identification, best fishing practices, species identification, and methods to safely descend fish experiencing barotrauma; and - 6) Evaluate angler satisfaction through pre- and post-participation surveys and semistructured interviews.